arufianz/simple_calculator/README.md

-# simple_calculator
+# Simple Calculator
-Just some code to make calculator
+Just some code to make calculator and learning C++